andres4715-gif/Playwright_web_automation_github/README.md

 - [X] Create a new BaseTest file to inherit from this class
 - [ ] Update Clone the repository in the readme file
 - [ ] Add a log library to print by console
+- [ ] Run with a Docker Machine
+- [ ] Run each sunday with GitHub Actions

 ---
 🔥🛠️ Framework under construction 🔥⚙️